-The Care Act signals a major shift in safeguarding practice with a move away from a process led culture, to ensure a person centred approach which achieves the outcomes that people want.
+The Care Act signalled a major shift in safeguarding practice with a move away from a process led culture, to a person centred approach which achieves the outcomes that people want.
 This should avoid the rigid application of a process and encourage practitioners to use the approach which best suits the adult involved.

 As everyone has different preferences, histories, circumstances and lifestyles, it is not helpful to prescribe a single process that must be followed in all circumstances whenever a concern is raised.

 Below is a summary of the main clauses and whether these are new in legislation and / or policy, or consolidation or refresh of existing legislation.

 Creates a new statutory principle which applies to all functions under Part 1 (including care and support and safeguarding).
 Whenever a local authority makes a decision about an adult, they must promote the adult’s wellbeing.

 The local authority is required to ensure provision of preventative services which help prevent / delay development of care and support needs, or reduce such needs (including carer support needs).

 There is a duty on the local authority to carry out care and support functions with aim of integrating services with those provided by NHS or other health-related services.

 Provides for an information and advice service to be available to all people in the local authority area regardless of eligible care needs.

 There is a general duty for the local authority to promote diversity and quality in the market of local care and support providers.
 The local authority must ensure a range of providers is available; shaped by demands of individuals, families and carers; services are of high quality and meet needs and preferences of those wanting to access services.